Essentially the more powerful relative of the Goomba Stomp

 - Sonic Generations features the now standard stomp attack, but there is an optional equippable skill that you can gain by beating a mission called the Power Stomp, which turns it into a Shockwave Stomp.

-- Wario had this as well.
+- Wario uses this in the Wario Land series.
+He first used it against Mario in Super Mario Land 2: 6 Golden Coins, then later incorporated into his standard moveset.
 In one game, it was used for a similar purpose as Sonic's Bounce Attack.
 In another, if Wario fell from high enough, he could crash through blocks that were otherwise unbreakable.